 When you are injured in a car accident, it is important that you get the full compensation you deserve for your injuries.
 Understand that everything you say or do prior to filing your claim can have an impact on your eventual settlement or trial.

-Read on to learn about some common mistakes that can jeopardize your case and/or reduce the amount of damages you recover.
+Read on to learn about some common mistakes that can jeopardize your case and/or reduce the number of damages you recover.

 1. Not seeking medical treatment.